-The Manager has applied their judgement in selecting the accounting policy to designate financial assets and liabilities at fair value through profit or loss.
+The Manager has applied their judgement in selecting the accounting policy to designate financial assets and financial liabilities at fair value through profit or loss.
 This policy has a significant impact on the amounts disclosed in the financial statements.
-With the exception of investments classified in Level 3 of the fair value hierarchy (see Note 10), which are not considered material, it is possible to determine the fair values of all financial assets as unit, bond and derivative prices are readily available from fund managers.
-Therefore there are no material assumptions or major sources of estimation uncertainty that have a significant risk of making material adjustments to the carrying value of assets and liabilities at year end.
-However, as with all investments their value is subject to variation due to market fluctuations.
 For the purposes of the fair value hierarchy of financial assets at fair value through profit or loss, the Manager has to apply their judgement as to what constitutes "observable prices".
-For further details refer to note 10 (Fair Value).
+For further details refer to Note 10 (Fair Value).